 The project had to comply with the National Environmental Policy Act, Section 106 of the National Historic Preservation Act, Section 7 of the Endangered Species Act, the Clean Water Act, the Coastal Zone Management Act, and the Magnusson-Stevens Act.
 It also required a California Environmental Quality Act exemption support memorandum and permits from the Channel Islands National Marine Sanctuary, the U.S. Army Corps of Engineers, and the Regional Water Quality Control Board.
 Our team was able to complete all compliance and permitting for the project in under 9 months.

-The new Anacapa Island wharf is currently under construction, with completion expected by Fall 2022.
+Construction for the new Anacapa Island wharf is complete as of Spring 2023.
 Ultimately, this project will improve Anacapa Island’s visitor safety and experience, increase safety and efficiency for Park Service staff, improve passenger and cargo operations, and help preserve Channel Islands’ unique cultural landscape characteristics.
 The wharf’s unique lift apparatus will not only drastically enhance the safety of operations and solve access issues but will improve overall resiliency and respond to projected sea-level rise.